Key takeaways

 3. Define roles and the level of authority

-Next, outline the type of document the authority applies to, like contracts, financial documents, vendor agreements, etc. Also, set clear limits.
-It’s often based on financial thresholds or the type of commitment.
+Outline the type of document the authority applies to (contracts, financial documents, vendor agreements, etc.) and set clear limits based on financial thresholds or type of commitment.
 In some cases, co-signing may be required for higher-value or strategic decisions.
+Determine whether authority is permanent or time-bound, and build in periodic reviews.

 4. Keep a central record